 Kasse Mady’s family, the Diabates of Kela -all of whom are jelis- were the singers for the emperors and their descendants, the royal Keita lineage.
 And still today they are considered among the most important and authoritative jeli families across seven West African countries where Mande culture predominates.

-Kasse Mady is the second person ever to be given the name Kasse Mady, which means ‘Weep Mady’ (Mady is a regional variant of Mohammed).
+Kasse Mady was the second person ever to be given the name Kasse Mady, which means ‘Weep Mady’ (Mady is a regional variant of Mohammed).
 His grandfather, also from Kela, was the first.

 Mady, the grandfather, had such a beautiful voice that when he sang, he would move people to tears, therefore his nickname, ‘Kasse from Kassi,’ (to weep).
 Kasse Mady the younger was given this name at birth to honor the grandfather.
 But no one in the family could imagine that his voice would have the same power and ability to move people to extreme states of emotion.